wcgordon1/TustinRecruiting/src/content/jobs/tr-channel-partner-manager-santa-clarita-chan-5sltwg.md

 Our company offers a competitive compensation package designed to support your well-being and work-life balance:

-- **Benefits Tier**: Standard Plus, which includes comprehensive health, dental, and vision insurance.
+- **Benefits Tier**: Comprehensive health, dental, and vision insurance.
 - Generous paid time off and holidays.
 - 401(k) with company match.
 - Opportunities for continuous learning and development.